clustergarage/argus-controller/README.md

 ```
 Main set of flags for connecting to the Kuberetes client and API server; hooking directly into a locally-running FimD server:

+  -cafile string
+        Path to a CA certificate used for mutual TLS between the FimD server.
+  -certfile string
+        Path to a certificate used for mutual TLS between the FimD server.
   -fimd string
         The address of the FimD server.
 Only required if daemon is running out-of-cluster.
   -health integer
         The port to use for setting up the health check that will be used to monitor the controller.
+  -insecure
+        Whether to call to the FimD server without secure credentials.
+  -keyfile string
+        Path to a private key used for mutual TLS between the FimD server.
   -kubeconfig string
         Path to a kubeconfig.
 Only required if out-of-cluster.
   -master string